Alex-Neo-Projects/Coperacha-app/README.md

 Overall, the biggest piece of feedback I have for the Celo organization is that writing more extensive documentation would make the development process much, much easier for developers building on Celo.
 There were a couple of times where I ran into incomplete/outdated documentation or documentation that felt unfinished on the Celo developer website.
 Extensive documentation and more examples would really help out Celo developers everywhere.

+## Features

+Coperacha currently supports the following features:

+- Users can create, donate, and manage their own fundraisers
+- Users can view all listed fundraisers
+- Integration with the Celo Alfajores Wallet to handle payments

 # Running Coperacha locally

 ```